top of page

 Cecilie Steenbuch Traberg, PhD

-Cecilie Steenbuch Traberg, PhD, is Assistant Professor of Digitalisation at Copenhagen Business School (CBS), where her research explores the psychology of social influence in the digital age.
-Building on her expertise in social psychology and cognitive science, Cecilie investigates how social context, group dynamics, and persuasion processes impact perceptions of information, belief systems, and behaviours, with a particular focus on countering digital threats such as misinformation and manipulation.
+Cecilie Steenbuch Traberg, PhD, is Assistant Professor of Digitalisation at Copenhagen Business School (CBS), where she investigates the psychology of social influence in the digital age.
+Her research draws on social psychology and cognitive science to examine how group dynamics, digital environments, and persuasion processes shape belief systems, behaviours, and public trust — with a focus on building psychological resilience against misinformation, manipulation, and influence operations.

-Prior to joining CBS, Cecilie earned her Psychology Ph.D. at the University of Cambridge, specialising in social influence within the Social Decision-Making Lab under the supervision of Professor Sander van der Linden.
-During her doctoral studies, she held visiting fellowships at Harvard Business School, Princeton University, and the University of Copenhagen, and was an inaugural Storytelling Fellow at the University Arts London.
+Before joining CBS, Cecilie completed her PhD in Psychology at the University of Cambridge, specialising in social influence and misinformation within the Social Decision-Making Lab, under the supervision of Professor Sander van der Linden.
+During her doctoral studies, she was a visiting fellow at Harvard Business School, Princeton University, and the University of Copenhagen, and was selected as the inaugural Storytelling Fellow at University of the Arts London, where she explored how narrative design and digital media can be used for societal impact.

-Cecilie holds an M.Phil.
-Psychology from the University of Cambridge, an M.Sc.
-Social Cognition (with Distinction) from University College London, and a B.Sc.
-Marketing with Psychology (First Class Honours) from Lancaster University.
-Her doctoral work was supported by multiple scholarships, including the Harding Distinguished Postgraduate Scholarship and the Economic and Social Research Council.
+She holds an MPhil in Psychology from Cambridge, an MSc in Social Cognition (Distinction) from University College London, and a BSc in Marketing with Psychology (First Class Honours) from Lancaster University.
+Her doctoral research was supported by multiple competitive scholarships, including the Harding Distinguished Postgraduate Scholarship and the Economic and Social Research Council.

-Recognised for her research and teaching, Cecilie was a finalist for the Cambridge Society for the Application of Research Award in 2021 and was shortlisted for the Cambridge Student-Led Teaching Award for her teaching at Judge Business School in 2022, where she was the highest-ranked supervisor (teaching assistant) for two consecutive years.
+Recognised for both research excellence and teaching innovation, Cecilie was a finalist for the Cambridge Society for the Application of Research Award in 2021 and was shortlisted for the Student-Led Teaching Award at Cambridge Judge Business School, where she was the top-ranked supervisor (TA) for two consecutive years.

 NSM Security Conference 2025